qorg11/kill9/rocks/computers/software/distros/debian.md

   directly.

 That's all about Debian.
-Probably my favorite distro and you should use it if you're net to GNU/Linux.
+Probably my favorite distro and you should use it if you're new to GNU/Linux.